raven2892/Raven-rd-media-player-for-Emby/README_EN.md

 **Raven rd does not support directly opening or parsing `.strm` files, and there are currently no plans to add this feature.** My media files are stored on my own NAS, and I do not use STRM-based media libraries or have a suitable STRM testing environment.
 As a result, STRM-based playback workflows are outside the scope of Raven's compatibility testing and dedicated support.

-The fact that Emby itself supports STRM does not mean that Raven guarantees compatibility with every STRM-based playback workflow.
+The fact that Emby itself supports STRM does not mean that Raven rd guarantees compatibility with every STRM-based playback workflow.

 If STRM support is essential to your setup, please use another player that explicitly supports it.